Brian Henson • February 04, 2020

 I want to first of all commend you for the grace and openness with which you listened to my comments on this topic.
 The belief that it is impossible for a Christian to consume any alcohol whatsoever without sinning is something I am fully aware that many believers hold.
 Scripture contains numerous warnings against the danger of "strong drink," and I don't want to minimize those warnings.
 Still, I want to caution us all against passing sinful judgments on those who partake of alcoholic beverages in moderation and to the glory of God (contrary to those who might believe otherwise, this is actually biblically possible, and numerous texts in Scripture affirm that).
 Even so, we must approach all of the pleasures of creation cautiously in light of sin's influence and power in the lives of fallen humans.

 Alcohol can impair our mental faculties, reducing our ability to make sound judgments, and it can certainly affect our ability to drive, putting others at risk.
 This is something the biblical writers would have been unable to speak to, so we need to take that practical aspect of alcohol consumption in our modern times into consideration.
-Alcoholism (or simply bad judgments made under the influence of alcohol) has ruined many lives.
+Alcoholism (or even just bad judgments made under the influence of alcohol) has ruined many lives.
 This cannot be understated.
-Yet, we still must be willing to submit to Scripture's portrayal of alcohol as both a blessing and a potential danger if misused.
-A close survey of Scripture reveals 40 negative references to alcohol in the Bible, 62 neutral references, but 145 positive, for a total of 247 references to alcohol in the Bible, 59% of which are positive!
-Wow!
-This is certainly something for us to consider.
+Yet, we still must be willing to submit to Scripture's portrayal of alcohol as both a potential blessing and a potential danger if misused.

 In addition, many of you made some very helpful observations related to our topic of the Christian's relationship to the world, including: